☀️Fun EOY Review Ideas!

 How to Teach “Groups of” With Hands-On Practice

-Using the manipulatives on their desk, you can ask your students to make:
+Using the manipulatives on their desk, you can ask your students to make various number of groups of equal size:

-With each equation, I would have my students write the equation to represent the groups of.
+With each equation, it’s a good idea to have your students write the equation to represent the groups of.

 You can also teach your students repeated addition using this hands-on activity.

-As you do this activity, your students might begin to naturally notice the commutative property in action!
+As you do this activity, your students might begin to naturally notice the commutative property of multiplication in action!
 (But remember–you haven’t taught this property explicitly yet.)

-Add or take away more manipulatives to do other equations.
+Add or take away more manipulatives to do other multiplication problems.
 Once your students have enough practice, you can have them draw pictures to represent groups of.

 How to Teach “Rows of” With Hands-On Practice